 What is SAI?

-Sensory Attachment Intervention is an integrative approach to the treatment of children and adults who have suffered abuse or severe neglect.
+Sensory Attachment Intervention (SAI) is an integrative approach to the treatment of children and adults who have suffered abuse or severe neglect.
 Negative experiences in the womb and in early childhood impact on one's capacity to cope with stress throughout life.
-Children early on develop behavioural strategies in order to survive their attachment environment.
-Their pattern is either to freeze and dissociate or to flee and fight.
+There is a tendency to either: flee and fight, freeze and dissociate, or fluctuate between these stress states when there is a hint or a reminder of traumatic events.
 Traumatised children and adults tend to operate in persistent fear mode.
 They maintain a state of hyper-vigilance.
-This impedes filtering out "irrelevant" sensory experiences such as background sights and sounds.
+This impedes the capacity for filtering out "irrelevant" sensory experiences such as background sights and sounds.
 There is a tendency to be sensory defensive, as the sensory systems have become sensitised to the possibility of danger.

+The SAI centre is currently only involved in training, clinical supervision, research and designing regulating gardens.
 We regret we cannot reply to questions about treatment and clinical intake.

 Schore, Allan.
 (1994) Affect Regulation and the Origin of the Self.
 Lawrence Erlbaum Associates, Publishers.

 Crittenden, P. (2016) Raising Parents Attachment, representation and treatment.
 Routledge.

 Perry, B.D.
 The neurodevelopmental impact of violence in childhood.

 Chapter 18: In Textbook of Child and Adolescent Forensic Psychiatry, (Eds., D. Schetky and E.P.
 Benedek) American Psychiatric Press, Inc., Washington, D.C. pp. 221-238, 2001.